Hungarians in Croatia

 Hungarians are a recognized ethnic minority in Croatia.
-According to the 2011 census there are 14,048 people of Hungarian ethnicity living in Croatia (or 0.33% of total population).
+According to the 2021 census there were 10,315 Hungarians living in Croatia.
+According to the 2011 census there were 14,048 people of Hungarian ethnicity living in Croatia (or 0.33% of total population).
 Around two thirds of them (8,249) live in Osijek-Baranja County in eastern Croatia, especially in the Croatian part of the Baranya region which borders Hungary to the north.
 There are also small Hungarian communities in other parts of the country, including areas in Bjelovar-Bilogora County in central Croatia where 881 people identify themselves as Hungarian.